nayyarv/gpus/README.md

     - Data should be accessed in region blocks for speed.
     - Data from GPU RAM to SM (copy to SM cache if possible)
     - SM caches are 100x faster than GPU RAM, but can have memory bank conflicts

-## Real-world CUDA Threads

-- grids of threads of blocks (insert image)
-- While we can have as many threads as we want, they don't execute simultaneously
-    - CUDA splits threads across blocks, and a batch of 32 threads (called a warp) are executed simultaneously
-    - GPUs have a Streaming multiprocessor which is assigned blocks and then runs the warps
-    - RTX 2080Ti's have 68 SMs and 64 CUDA cores per SM.
-- Blocks are assigned to the SMs which run warps in an async-esque approach.
-When threads pause for data access, they are shuffled off till the data makes it across
-- NVIDIA provides spreadsheets on optimal block/thread combinations for your data

 ## Real World Matmul